Code-Institute-Submissions/rockanrolla/README.md

 + __*Pictures:*__

   - The contents displayed on the first column of this section are about the band's concerts.
-A gallery displays nine cards, every one containing an image and some information about a concert in a world venue.
+A carrousel displays nine cards, every one containing an image and some information about a concert in a world venue.
 This cards are ordered by year to show the visitor the band progress through the years.

   - The contents displayed on the second column are about feedback from events provided by fans that attended some of the concerts of the band.

 + __*Clips:*__

   - The contents displayed on the first column of this section are about the band's concert song recordings.
-A gallery displays four cards, every one containing the song name and a videoclip.
-Hovering or clicking on the card should start playing the clip.
+A menu displays four divs and an iframe.
+Every div contains a title of a song and it links to a videoclip of that song recorded live and stored in the assets folder.
+Hovering on them triggers an animation and clicking on them displays the videoclip of that song in the frame below.

-  - The contents displayed on the second column are about an specific videoclip.
-This is the first video recorded by the band and here is displayed when the visitor clicks on the text link or hover on the clip card.
+  - The contents displayed on the second column are about an specific videoclip that is compared to another band's song.
+This is the first videoclip recorded by the band and works as the divs in the first column.
+In the information provided in the article appear two links targeting also the displaying frame.
+The hovering animation here is replaced by a change on the color of the text.
+This aims to allow the visitor to compare quickly both songs.

 + __*Events:*__

   - The contents displayed on the first column of this section are about the future events of the band.
-A carrousel is available with eight slides, each one containing information about a future event date, city, country, venue and tickets availability.
+A carrousel is available with six cards, each one containing information about a future event date, weekday, city, country, venue.
+Tickets availability is delivered with a barcode image and coloured text over it (green or red).
 This should help the fans to take a decision about which should be the best concert to attend.

   - The contents displayed on the second column are related to the purchase of concerts tickets.
-A link is diplayed that should link the visitors to an external site where tickets can be bought.
+A link is diplayed that should help to link the visitors to an external site where tickets can be bought.

 + __*Contact:*__

-  - The contents displayed on the first column of this section are about the form available for the visitor to give any kind of feedback about the band, their concerts, etc. A validated email is neccesary to send the feedback so this would give the band crew to give back a response, increasing the confidence between the musicians and the fans.
+  - The contents displayed on the first column of this section are about the form available for the visitor to give any kind of feedback about the band, their concerts, etc. A validated name and email is neccesary to send the feedback so this would give the band crew to give back a response, increasing the confidence between the musicians and the fans.

   - The contents displayed on the second column are about the chance given to any fan to hire the band for music events.
 This is managed through an external company so the visitor is offer a link to it if this is their desire.